 Take note of your progress and keep going

 And that’s how it’s done!
-If you don’t want to settle on a college major you know isn’t the best fit for you, then you have to try different majors (within your general direction) because you don’t (and can’t) possibly know everything they involve before trying them.
-As you continue to repeat the steps outlined above, you’ll further narrow the scope of your options until you hit that soft spot where all your preferences, sacrifices, and the hard lessons you’ve learned come together to form your perfect major.
+If you don’t want to settle on a college major you know isn’t the best fit for you, then you have to try different paths (within your general direction) because you don’t (and can’t) possibly know everything they involve before trying them.
+As you continue to repeat the steps outlined above, you’ll further narrow the scope of your options until you hit that sweet spot where all your preferences, sacrifices, and hard lessons learned come together to form your perfect major.

 Conducting your major search and college search at the same time?
 Combine these tasks and save time by exploring our College Lists & Rankings by Major!